-The Federal Reserve cut the federal funds rate to close to zero and implemented a wide array of measures to facilitate the flow of credit in the economy.2 Congress provided almost \$3 trillion in fiscal support to shore up households, businesses, and state and local governments.
-Together these measures were a bridge through the immediate economic hardships caused by COVID-19.
+The Federal Reserve cut the federal funds rate to close to zero and implemented a wide array of measures to facilitate the flow of credit in the economy (Board of Governors 2020a, b).
+Congress provided almost \$3 trillion in fiscal support to shore up households, businesses, and state and local governments.
+Together, these measures formed a bridge, helping people and businesses through the immediate economic hardships caused by COVID-19.